L0lbrich/Twitoff-Webapp/README.md

 6) Hosted on Heroku

 Capabilities:
-This app is connected to the twitter API and automatically adds up to 100 tweets from any individual on twitter.
-You can then create sample tweet and compare it between 2 different Users where the model will tell you which individual the tweet is more likely to come from.
+This app is connected to the Twitter API and automatically adds up to 100 tweets from any individual on Twitter.
+You can then create sample tweet and compare it between 2 different users where the model will tell you which individual the tweet is more likely to come from.